 6. The prompt described the symptom, Claude addressed a different cause

-“Users see wrong timestamps” — could be timezone, formatting, server clock, browser locale, DB column type.
+“Users see wrong timestamps” could be timezone, formatting, server clock, browser locale, or DB column type.
 Claude picked one cause, fixed it, but the actual cause was another.

-How to spot it: Bug is still reproducible after Claude’s “fix.”
+How to spot it: The bug is still reproducible after Claude’s “fix.”
 The reported symptom didn’t pin down which root cause.

 Shortest path to fix

 Ordered by ROI.
-Step 1 catches 80% of misalignment at the cheap stage (planning), not the expensive stage (code).
+Step 1 catches the majority of misalignment at the cheap stage (planning), not the expensive stage (code).

 1. Restate the task in 3 bullets: